 1. Make Your Own Compost

-This is easily the easiest way to practice low input gardening.
+This is easily the easiest way to practise low input gardening.
 If you’re on the path to self-provision then a big part of that is composting.
 Think about it this way – you are making new soil.
 It doesn’t get more ‘self providing’ than that.

 Compost doesn’t have to be complicated – nature does it all the time.
 I’m pretty lazy when it comes to compost.
 I just pile everything in a big heap and let nature do its thing: pretty much anything that isn’t going to be a biohazard when it rots and will give me rich, high organic matter-based compost.
 My small garden creates around a cubic metre of compost in a year.

-2. Work with Nature, Not Against It
+2. Work With Nature, Not Against It

 Think about it this way – nature is pretty much self-sustaining when we’re not interfering.

 Here’s something that’s really easy to do: make your garden a bit messy (I have three kids so it does this all on its own).
 Don’t manicure everything or clear up every last dead leaf and twig.
 Beneficial animals and bugs love this stuff.
-I’ve seen toads, hedgehogs and more ladybirds than I can count – all of which are a vegetable gardener’s friend.
+I’ve seen toads, hedgehogs, and more ladybirds than I can count – all of which are a vegetable gardener’s friend.

 3. Be Prepared to Experiment